mogest/simple_google_auth/README.md

 You can allow any user with a Google account, or limit access to certain users based on their Google e-mail address.

-Being simple, it's slightly limited in what it can do.
+Being simple, it's limited in what it can do.
 But if your goal is to put your site behind a Google login instead of a crusty basic auth box, it'll do the trick.
 If you're after more power, there are quite a few gems that'll do what you're looking for, such as OmniAuth's Google strategy.